-Fig. 4 shows the event study plots for two different measures of employment shares.
 Employment shares continue to decrease in the first two years after the treatment and start to slowly increase after.
 Results show the highest increase seven years after the treatment, indicating that early treated cohorts might be driving the effect.
 Yet, the results are not statistically significant.
 However, in panel B, I create a subset of the employment shares and consider only employees who not only live but also work at the treated localities.
 There I find that right after the treatment, the local employment share increased for this particular group.
 The effect is statistically significant from three years into treatment onward.
-The same event study for the unemployment shares in Fig. 5 shows that unemployment started to decrease right after the relocations started in 2015.
+The same event study for the unemployment shares in Fig. 5 shows that unemployment starts to decrease right after the relocations start in 2015.

-Fig. 6 shows the event study results for population outcomes.
-Total population starts to increase after the treatment and peaks eight years after the policy started.
-The increase in working age population share is more pronounced and becomes statistically significant six years after the policy starts.
+Fig. 6 show the event study results for population outcomes.
+Total starts to increase after the treatment and peaks eight years after the policy started.
+The increase in working age population share is more pronounced and becomes statistically significant six years after he policy starts.

 Since the policy is ongoing and will be completed in 2025, these results are only preliminary.
 However, in the first five years after its implementation, the policy increased employment shares, population, and working age population shares and decreased unemployment shares.
-The event study results show that the employment effects are sizable and pronounced for the section of the local workforce that works and lives in the treated municipalities.
-Together with the population increases, this could be suggestive evidence that employees either moved from the sending location or that more locals are being
+The event study results show that the employment effects are sizable pronounced for the section of the local workforce that works and lives in the treated municipalities.
+Together with the population increases, this could be suggestive evidence that employees either moved from the sending location or that more locals are being employed by the initiative.